fybrik/fybrik/site/docs/concepts/config-policies.md

 ### Add a new attribute definition to the taxonomy

-See https://github.com/fybrik/fybrik/blob/master/samples/taxonomy/example/infrastructure/attributepair.yaml for an example of defining an attribute and the corresponding measurement units.
+See https://github.com/fybrik/fybrik/blob/master/samples/taxonomy/example/infrastructure/attributepair.yaml for an example how to define an attribute and the corresponding measurement units.

 ### Usage of infrastructure attributes in policies

 An infrastructure attribute can be used as the `property` value in configuration policies.
-For example, the policy above restricts the storage accont selection using the `storage-cost` infrastructure attribute:
+For example, the following policy restricts the storage account selection using the `storage-cost` infrastructure attribute:
 ```
-# restrict storage for copy
+# restrict storage costs to a maximum of $95 when copying the data
 config[{"capability": "copy", "decision": decision}] {
     input.request.usage == "copy"
     input.request.dataset.geography != input.workload.cluster.metadata.region